 Partial Cold Milling: is the process of removing the top 1.50” to 2.00” of surface course only.
 This permits removal of the failed asphalt surface while salvaging the binder asphalt layer.
 It is more efficient and cost effective than complete removal and replacement.
 In addition to savings, partial depth cold milling results in a textured surface that can be used for temporary driving during a resurfacing project, therefore lowering the impact on traffic.

-Cold milled materials can be recycled into the sub-base, used in the new asphalt pavement, or saved for other projects.
+- Cold milled materials can be recycled into the sub-base.

-Cold milling is faster than other methods of removing asphalt.
-It reduces the removal time by 50%.
+- Cold milling is faster than other methods of removing asphalt.
+It reduces the removal time by up to 50%.

 Let the professionals at Wagner Paving help you tackle your asphalt repair project.
 Call to learn more about this quick, economical, and environmental-friendly service.